paulhmiller/compBio_curriculum/compBio_curric.md

 Computational Biology Curriculum
 ================================

-Goal: to become proficient at manipulating high content biological datasets to a level of being comfortable taking an job using these skills.
+Purpose: to list material and courses to help one become proficient at manipulating high content biological datasets, to a level of being comfortable taking an job in computational biology.

 ## Overview
 - Use Github for as many things as possible